European Union Capacity Building Mission in Niger: Concept of Mobile Forces

 In the summer of 2022, the Steering Committee (COPIL) for EUCAP Sahel Niger decided to reorient the work of the mission.
 The focus is now on the mobile forces concept, which envisages doubling the current mobile units of police, gendarmerie and national guard to twelve units in the near future.
 This concept, in whose realisation EUCAP Sahel Niger plays an important coordinating role for the international partners, is an example of a holistic approach involving all actors on the ground.

 History

 In response to a request from the Nigerien government, the Mission was established by the Council of the EU in July 2012, initially for a two-year period.
 The request was prompted by growing concerns over terrorism and organised crime in the region.
 Colonel Francisco Espinosa Navas was appointed to lead EUCAP Sahel Niger for the first year.
+The mission was last led by German police officer Antje PITTELKAU, who headed the mission from January 2021 to May 2023.
+Since June 2023, the German judge Katja Dominik was Head of Mission.

 The Mission's headquarters was set up in Niamey with two liaison offices in Bamako (Mali) and Nouakchott (Mauritania).
 Whereas the liaison offices in the neighbouring countries were later closed, a field office was opened in the country's northern town of Agadez in 2016.